Meowhal/osu-ahr/README.md

 [12:00:00.100][INFO] discord - invite link => https://discord.com/api/oauth2/authorize?client_id=123&scope=bot+applications.commands&permissions=268435472
 ```

 [**Caution**] For security reasons, please do not make this bot a public bot.
-Any problems that may arise are entirely under your responsibility.
+Any problems that may arise are entirely your responsibility.

 ## Role settings
 When a bot is invited to a guild, the `ahr-admin` role is created.
 Only users with this role will be able to manage the lobby.
 You should assign this role to your own account.